omerblau/neural-network/README.md

 ## Introduction

 Welcome to the **Neural Network from Scratch** project!
-This repository contains an implementation of a fully-connected neural network built from the ground up in Python, designed to classify handwritten digits from the MNIST dataset.
-The project emphasizes understanding the fundamentals of neural networks by implementing all components from scratch, without relying on deep learning frameworks like TensorFlow or PyTorch.
+This repository features a fully-connected neural network implemented entirely in Python, designed to classify handwritten digits from the MNIST dataset.
+By building all components from the ground up, this project emphasizes a deep understanding of neural network fundamentals without relying on external libraries like TensorFlow or PyTorch.

-The model is trained and tested on the MNIST dataset, starting from pre-processed CSV files instead of images to save time and focus on the neural network training process.
-The training CSV file contains **60,000 rows and 785 columns** (one label column and 784 feature columns for the pixel values), totaling **47,100,000 cells**.
-The project includes hyperparameter tuning using a grid search over a validation set and finally evaluates the model on a never-before-seen test set.
+Trained and tested using pre-processed CSV files to focus on the training process, the model achieves a high accuracy of around **98-99%** on the test set.
+The training data consists of **60,000 rows and 785 columns**, totaling **47,100,000 cells**.
+The project includes hyperparameter tuning via grid search over a validation set before evaluating the model on unseen data.

 ## Features